 - Making sure that all deadlines are met and that key documents are filed with the court on time

 - Attending hearings at court on your behalf

-- Negotiating a settlement if you choose to pursue one
+- Negotiating a settlement to secure the maximum compensation possible

 - Making sure insurance companies play by the rules